lpaladin/json-inline-doc/README.md

 **`writer = new JSONCommentWriterBase(configuration)`**
 * Note: The above line of code is only for explanation.
 This class is abstract - do not try to `new` a instance by yourself!
 * `configuration`: object (optional)
+    * `emptyLineBeforeComments`: boolean (default true)

+		Add a blank line before every `block` and `line` comment, except comments of the followings:
+		* The root object
+		* The first item in array
+		* The first key-value pair in object

+    	Not supported if `space` when calling `stringify` is 0.
 	* `spaceAroundCommentSymbol`: boolean (default true)

 		Add space around '//', '/\*' and '\*/'.